 Prevents pregnancy.
 Also treats heavy monthly periods.

 How to Use This Medicine

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- This medicine has specific instructions on what to do if you miss a dose.
+- Missed dose: This medicine has specific patient instructions on what to do if you miss a dose.
 Read and follow these instructions carefully.
-You may need to use a second form of birth control for several days.
 Call your doctor if you have any questions.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how estradiol and dienogest work.
 Tell your doctor if you are using any of the following: